LivingOnTheEdge22/terraform-provider-ews/website/docs/index.html.markdown

 # Incapsula Provider

-The Incapsula provider is used to interact with resources supported by Imperva.
+The EWS provider is used to interact with resources supported by Imperva Edge services.
 The provider needs to be configured with the proper credentials before it can be used.

-The current API that the Incapsula provider is calling requires sequential execution.
-You can either use `depends_on` or specify the `parallelism` flag.
-Imperva recommends the latter and setting the value to `1`.
-Example call: `terraform apply -parallelism=1`.

 Use the navigation to the left to read about the available resources.